-In these months we have created content for many clients, and all our teams have been working hard.
-However, there are two campaigns that we are particularly proud of, as through them we have really fulfilled our vision of “people-centred creativity”.
+During this time we have created content for many clients, and all our teams have been working hard.
+However, there are two campaigns we are particularly proud of, as through them we have fulfilled our vision of “people-centred creativity”.

 IKEA “Quarantine Tales”

-At Good Rebels, we were aware consumers were demanding a greater volume of entertainment content, and that lockdown would lead to an increase in social media consumption.
-We developed a content strategy in record time, aimed at helping, entertaining and positively influencing our fans.
+At Good Rebels, we knew that lockdown would lead to an increase in social media consumption and that people would want to be entertained so we developed a pandemic content strategy in record time, aimed at helping, entertaining and positively influencing IKEA’s fans.

-IKEA’s purpose has always been to make homes a better place.
+IKEA’s purpose has always been to make home a better place.
 That’s why, at a time when our world had changed completely, we decided to stay true to our principles.
 The best way to remain close to our community was to care about their well-being and provide them with content that was truly useful.
 This is how “Quarantine Tales” came about.
-During seven weeks, we created experiences that, starting from the digital world, reached the homes of thousands of people.
-Connecting with the needs of the little ones in the house, we designed digital tales that made them live the stories of the Moose King or Orangutana without moving from the sofa.
+In only seven weeks we created a digital and social experience that reached the homes of millions of people.
+We connected with kids across Spain enabling them to live the stories of the Moose King or Orangutana without moving from the sofa.

-But this wasn’t it, we also came up with all kinds of plans to take advantage of every corner of our homes.
+We didn’t stop there, we came up with all kinds of plans to take advantage of every corner of the home.
 IKEA’s best ambassadors, its co-workers, let us sneak into their homes to get the best lockdown decorating tips.
-We dusted off the creativity we thought we had lost and designed everything from puppets to sensory tables, overcoming the routine and the endless days.
+People dusted off the creativity they thought they had lost and designed everything from puppets to sensory tables.
+Creating to break the seemingly endless pandemic monotony.

-In just seven weeks, we published 377 posts that reached 30 million hits on Instagram, Instagram Stories, Facebook and Twitter and were supported by more than 400,000 positive interactions.
+In seven weeks we published 377 posts that had 30 million hits across Instagram, Instagram Stories, Facebook and Twitter and received more than 400,000 positive engagements.

 Domino’s Pizza: More than Neighbours

-As a fast food and delivery chain, Domino’s Pizza was deeply impacted by the arrival of COVID-19.
-However, when de-escalation started and we returned to “abnormality”, Domino’s decided to honour the citizens and neighbours who had been our quarantine partners.
-Overnight, balconies became the only corner of the house where we could socialize, the source of the best signs of affection between neighbours.
-We became much closer to them and discovered things we would have never imagined.
+As a fast food and delivery chain, Domino’s was deeply effected by the arrival of COVID-19.
+However, when de-escalation started and we returned to “abnormality”, Domino’s decided to honour the citizens and neighbours who had been their quarantine partners.
+Overnight balconies became the only corner of the house where people could socialize, have fun and hangout with their neighbours.
+We became closer to them and discovered things we would never have imagined.

-We decided that all the cool people who looked out their window every day deserved a Domino’s.
-That’s how “More than Neighbours” was born: a “good vibes” delivery aimed at bringing together all those people we’d seen from our balconies or across the street.
+We decided that all the cool people at the window each day deserved a Domino’s.
+That’s how “More than Neighbours” was born: a “good vibes” delivery aimed at bringing together everyone we’d seen from our balconies or across the street.

-During four days, Domino’s invited users to send a thank you message to their neighbours through the open question sticker in Instagram Stories.
-After receiving over 400 messages, the best 50 were selected and we thanked them by sending a pizza with the message printed on the Domino’s box.
+For four days Domino’s invited users to send a thank you message to their neighbours using the open question sticker in Instagram Stories.
+After receiving over 400 messages, the best 50 were selected and we thanked them by sending a pizza with the message printed on a personalised Domino’s box.

-In those four days, we received over 8,000 messages via Instagram Stories, reached over 1.4 million hits and increased the positive sentiment of the brand by 40%.
+In those four days, we received over 8,000 messages via Instagram Stories, reached over 1.4 million hits and increased positive brand sentiment by 40%.

-During the lockdown, social media became the only communication channel between brands and their customers, which led to social media communications being highly scrutinised.
-Therefore, it was essential not to lose sight of the brands’ own philosophy and to transfer it to the social sphere.
+During the lockdown, social media became one of the main communication channels between brands and their customers, and messages were scrutinised carefully.
+It was essential not to lose sight of the brands’ philosophy and to transfer it to the social sphere.

-If IKEA’s purpose is making homes better, then we enter their homes through their smartphones to entertain them in difficult times.
-In the case of Domino’s, we thanked society for all the good vibes we experienced during the quarantine, while entertaining and offering our product at a time when it was appreciated more than ever, without neglecting the provocative point that characterises the brand.
+If IKEA’s purpose is to make home better, then we used digital and social to entertain them in difficult times.
+In the case of Domino’s, we thanked society for the good vibes we experienced during the quarantine, while entertaining and offering our product at a time when it was appreciated more than ever, without neglecting the brand’s provocative and irreverent character.

-With these actions we faced the pandemic with creativity, responding to the objectives of our clients and always being honest and faithful to the philosophy of the brands.
-And what is most important, we generated value for society by putting people’s needs in the centre.
+We faced the pandemic with creativity, responding to clients’ objectives and always being honest and faithful to the philosophy of the brands.
+Most importantly, we generated value for society by putting people’s needs at the centre of our work.